Every NFL team’s most impressive player in training camp

 The unofficial start to the NFL season kicked off with training camp last month, where all 32 teams returned to action in preparation for the 2022 season.

 Whether it’s rookies making an immediate impact or veterans dominating, training camp has brought out some standout performances around the league.
-While it’s important to temper expectations at this point of the year, it’s hard to ignore the impact some players have had this summer.
+While it’s important to temper expectations at this point of the year, it’s hard to ignore some players’ impact this summer.

 Our NFL Wire editors identified the most impressive player from each of the 32 NFL teams during training camp.